INTEGRATING PHYSICAL & SPIRITUAL

 When sin entered our world so much was broken—our relationship with God, our relationships with each other, our relationship with creation, and the way we see ourselves.
 In Colossians 1:19-20, God reminds us that Christ came to reconcile all things.
 Not just our relationship with Him, but everything.

 People are whole

 To grow, develop and become all that God intends, we need to grow physically, spiritually, emotionally, socially and in wisdom.
 Focusing on one or two areas and excluding the others leaves us unable to reach our full potential.
 God didn’t make us just physical beings or just spiritual beings.
 He made us complete, complex humans.
 We need to grow and to help others to grow in all areas.

-At our vocational training center, students from many different ethnicities and cultures live together in community.
+At the Wholistic Development Center, students from many different ethnicities and cultures live together in community.
 Opportunities for tension abound.
 Staff spend time mentoring and mediating.
 As the students practice grace and forgiveness toward one another, they find themselves growing deeper in their relationship with God.

 ‘INTEGRATING PHYSICAL & SPIRITUAL’ BOOKLET